Miami University Logo

 Collaborative Inquiry

 Our largest offering, the John W. Altman Program, is a yearlong, themed inquiry program that includes a bi-weekly faculty seminar, a series of ten distinguished lectures, an undergraduate fellows program, team-taught seminars, and links to dozens of other courses.
 Each year, the program brings together ten faculty members, eight student fellows, and ten visiting speakers.
 Its public events draw 2,000-3,000 people.
-Recent topics have included: Migrations, Time & Temporality, Truth & Lies, Urban Futures, Medicine & the Humanities, The Anthropocene, and Globalization & Belonging.
+Recent topics have included: The Midwest, Race & Racism, Migrations, Time & Temporality, Truth & Lies, Urban Futures, Medicine & the Humanities, and the Anthropocene.
 Popular with faculty, students, and administrators, the Altman Program offers intellectual community and showcases the relevance of humanities scholarship to matters of social consequence.
 A 2015 external review of the Center said “the Altman Program is one of the best imagined, designed and run such initiatives at any university in the world.”

 Cross-disciplinary Research

 The Humanities Center cuts across disciplinary boundaries to support innovative inquiry as soon as it begins.
-The Center coordinates numerous research clusters in which faculty from multiple programs come together to share new work, get valuable feedback, and meet with leading scholars.
-Current research clusters include the Early Modern Collective, the American Cultures Seminar, the Visual Literacy Working Group, Possible Futures for Minority Studies, 21st Century Poetics, Gender, Science and Technology, Medical Humanities, and the yearly Altman Faculty Seminar.
+The center coordinates numerous research clusters in which faculty share new work, get valuable feedback, and meet with leading scholars.
+Over the years these groups have included the Early Modern Collective, the American Cultures Seminar, the Visual Literacy Working Group, Political Economy, Environmental Humanities, Possible Futures for Minority Studies, 21st Century Poetics, Gender, Science and Technology, Medical Humanities, and more.

 Enhancing Undergraduate Inquiry